thisisxvr/ds-and-a/union-find/percolation/README.md

 This is my solution to the first assignment of the course.
-I've implemented *percolation*, *percolation-stats*, and parts of *percolation-visualizer*, with extensive tests for all.
-The solution to this problem lies in a clever trick — introducing a 'virtual' top and bottom site, with connections to the top and bottom.
-The system percolates iff the virtual top site is connected to the virtual bottom site.
+I've implemented *percolation*, *percolation-stats*, and the visualizer in *visualizer.html*.
+The solution to this problem lies in introducing a 'virtual' top and bottom site, with connections to the top and bottom.
+The system percolates if the virtual top site is connected to the virtual bottom site.

-## TODO
-For the visualizer, I've tried to port over the Java code to an HTML Canvas – Node.js; Client – Server architecture.
-It's partially complete; I'll get back to it another time.

-Below is the assignment brief.
+### Installation
+- Run `tsc percolation.ts --out percolation.js` to compile the files.
+- `open visualizer.html` to view it in the browser.
+- Use the file picker to open one of the input files in `test-data`.

 ---